Bannau Brycheiniog (Brecon Beacons), Mid Wales

 Cardiff, South Wales

 There’s so much to do in the capital of Wales, and with it being such a compact city you don’t have to travel far to get around it.
 Start in the centre with a walk through the arcades, seven historic walkways with shops, cafes and independent businesses throughout.
-Pop into Rules of Play to pick up a board game then treat yourself to some liquid nitrogen ice cream from Science Cream.
+Pop into Rules of Play to pick up a board game.

 Bute Park, beside Cardiff Castle, is a fantastic picnic spot on a sunny day.
 Grab some treats in Cardiff Central Market (including Welsh cakes from Bakestones) and enjoy the greenery.
 There are a few boats that go to Cardiff Bay from just inside the park (the entrance by Pettigrew Tearooms), a fine option if you want to soak up culture at Wales Millennium Centre, visit the Norwegian church where Roald Dahl was christened or walk the barrage.